Best Burr Coffee Grinder in 2026: For Brewing Everything From Pour-Over Coffee to Espresso

 Broadly speaking, burr coffee grinders can be divided into two distinct categories: manual and electric.
 Of course, there’s a whole lot more to consider – such as burr type and materials used – all of which I’ll get into later.
 For now, though, you should think about whether it’s a hand grinder or an electric grinder you’re after.

 Manual coffee grinders like the Timemore C3 Pro require a fair bit of elbow grease and only grind small portions at a time.
-But, they’re often on point when it comes to espresso.
+Then again, they’re often on point when it comes to espresso.
 Additionally, you can use them anywhere and everywhere without electricity.
-Be warned, the price of the higher-end models might put you in tears.
+But be warned, the price of the high-end models might bring tears to your eyes.

-Electric coffee grinders save you from having to sweat but mean you’re stuck with the machines’ capabilities — or limitations.
+An electric coffee grinder saves you from having to sweat, but you will have to deal with the machine’s limitations.
 There’s a huge range of options and prices.
 Plus, almost every model is designed for a specific preparation method.
-That’s why, when I make espresso, for example, I always haul out my beloved Baratza Sette 270Wi.
+For example, when I make espresso I always haul out my beloved Baratza Sette 270Wi.
+But I’ll use a different model when I’m preparing pour-over coffee.

 Preparation Method

-Honestly, there’s no point spending extra money on an espresso-capable grinder if you’re only going to use it for drip coffee.
+Honestly, there’s no point spending extra money on a dedicated espresso grinder if you’re only going to use it for drip coffee.
 In fact, if you tend to stick with one preparation method in particular, you’ll have an easier time finding a suitable grinder.

 In theory, all burr coffee grinders can produce the full spectrum of particle sizes.
 What makes some coffee grinders stand out from the crowd is the uniformity of the grind produced.
 To achieve a successful extraction, each and every particle should be the same size.
 Sure, I’m overstating it slightly, but consistency is important.